2022 National Student Coordinator Role

 All abstracts are peer reviewed by 2 members of the Conference Scientific Committee, then student prizes are decided on by a mini group of the ASSBI Committee – these prizes will be handed out on the final afternoon of the conference

 These prizes are awarded to 3 ASSBI student members who attend the conference and present their work in any of the formats (Platform, Datablitz, Poster and How to Session).
-Students who are awarded a Travel Grant are ineligible for these prizes.

 The ASSBI Awards are:

 The winners of the 2021 awards were decided on by review by the conference scientific committee and a decision by the conference co-convenors.

 Winner of the Kevin Walsh Award was Josephine Paasila with the presentation entitled Do Reasons for Living and Other Protective Factors Buffer against Psychological Distress and Suicide Ideation Following Severe TBI?
 A Cross-Sectional Study